Pyroghost0/AI-Robots-Challenges/README.md

 For more realism, each simulation will move objects randomly within the challenge guidelines to simulate real-world randomness.

-Once you've completed the challenge, if there is extra credit, you can move the 'Evil Duck' object into the acceptable area range detailed, and save the simulation by pressing Ctr+Shift+S or the save icon at the top left of the interface.
+Once you've completed the challenge, if there is extra credit, you can move the 'Evil Duck' object into the acceptable area range detailed manually.
+Additionally, you can turn on random placement by change robot.custom_data to 'true' right above your main code on line 79

 ## Coding the Camera